stanford-cs248/draw-svg/README.md

 #### Windows Build Instructions

+Before you start make sure you install **Desktop development with C++** in Visual Studio.
+You can find the installation instructions [here](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=vs-2017).

 You need to install the latest version of [CMake](http://www.cmake.org/) and [Visual Studio](https://www.visualstudio.com/).
 Visual Studio Community is free.
 After installing these programs, replace `SOURCE_DIR` to the cloned directory (`DrawSVG/` in our case), and `BUILD_DIR` to `SOURCE_DIR/build`.

 ![Sample locations](misc/cmake_initial_setup.png?raw=true)